googleworkspace/solutions/generate-sales-report/README.md

 ## Try it

-### Set up a Google Cloud Platform project
+### Set up a Google Cloud project
-This solution requires a [Google Cloud Platform account and project][gcp-account].
+This solution requires a [Google Cloud account and project][gcp-account].
 The service used in this solution, BigQuery, has a [sandbox environment][sandbox] that you can use to test this solution.

 1. [Sign in][sign-in] with your Google Workspace Business, Enterprise, or Education Account credentials.
-1. In the [GCP Console][console], select or create a new GCP project.
+1. In the [Google Cloud Console][console], select or create a new Google Cloud project.

 ### Create a templatized slide deck